kubevela/kubevela.github.io/docs/platform-engineers/addon/intro.md

 To build an addon, you should follow some basic rules as follows.

 You need to create an addon directory to place addon resource files.
-We're building a [CLI command](https://github.com/kubevela/kubevela/pull/4162) to create the scaffold, it will be released in v1.5.
+Won't bother to create? `vela addon init` command will do this for you.
+You can create a basic structure or with a Helm component inside.
+Refer to `vela addon init -h` for details.

-Typically the directory hierarchy looks like below:
+Typically, the directory hierarchy looks like below:

 ```shell
 ├── resources/